Above: In this picture is a nice young Emerald Green Catfish, swimming in one of our aquariums, when one of us snapped this picture.

 Click here for more about our Premium Pet Fish.

-Origin: This catfish was caught in Amazon Rainforest in South America.
+Origin: These catfish are originally from the Amazon Rainforest in South America.

 Emerald Green Catfish are armored dwarf catfish and are wonderful pet fish that are now found living in aquariums all over the world.

 Maximum Size: In aquariums, Emerald Green Cats can grow to be about 3.5" long, including their tails, sometimes larger, but these are dwarf catfish, so they don't get too big.

 Behaviors: They like to swim across the bottom using the barbels around their mouths to find tidbits of food.

 Then they'll stop to relax for a while, but every once in a while they swim quickly up to the surface of the water for a gulp of air.

 Emerald Green Catfish are not aggressive to other fish.